financialcpp/docs/content/en/guide/getting-started.md

 ---
-title: Quick Start
+title: Getting started
 description: ''
-position: 2
+position: 3
-category: Setup
+category: Extending financialcpp
 ---

+At this point, you might be thinking you want to

-The easiest way to try out **financialcpp** is to use the batteries-included starter template.
+The easiest way to get started with **financialcpp** is to use the batteries-included starter template.

 ## Installation